jpastuszek/httpimagestore/README.md

 Statement should start with one of the following HTTP verbs in lowercase: `get`, `post`, `put`, `delete`, followed by list of URI component matchers:

-* `string` - character string will match whole URI component in that position
+* `<string>` - `<string>` literally match against URI component in that position for the endpoint to be evaluated
-* `:symbol` - string beginning with `:` will match any URI component in that position and will store matched component string in variable named as symbol; this variable can then be used to build path, thumbnail parameters or in any other places where variables are expanded
+* `:<symbol>` - match any URI component in that position and store matched component value in variable named `<symbol>`
-* `:symbol?` - string beginning with `:`  and followed with `?` will be optionally matched; request URI may not contain component in this location (usually at the end of URI) to be matched for this endpoint to be evaluated
+* `:<symbol>?[defalut]` - optionally match URI component in that position and store matched component value in variable named `<symbol>`; request URI may not contain component in that position (usually at the end of URI) to be matched for this endpoint to be evaluated; if `[default]` value is specified it will be used when no value was found in the URI, otherwise empty string will be used
-* `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URI section
+* `:<symbol>/<regexp>/` - match URI component using `/` surrounded [regular expression](http://rubular.com) and store matched component value in variable named `<symbol>`
-* `?:key` - string beginning with `?:` will match query string key and capture it variable of same name
+* `&<key>=<value>` - match this endpoint when query string contains key `<key>` with value of `<value>`
-* `?key=foobar` - only matched when query string contains key with given value
+* `&:<key>` - match query string parameter of key `<key>` and store it's value in variable named `<key>`
+* `&:<key>?[default]` - optionally match query string parameter of key `<key>`; when `[default]` is specified it will be used as variable value, otherwise empty string will be used

-Note that any remaining URI are is stored in `path` variable.
+Note that any remaining unmatched URI is stored in `path` variable.
-Also any query string parameters are available as variables.
-Additionally `query_string_options` is build from query string parameters and can be used to specify options to [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer).
+All query string parameters are available as variables named by their key.
+Additionally `query_string_options` variable is build from query string parameters and can be used to specify options to [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer).

+Note that variables can get overwritten in order of evaluation:
+1. all query string parameters
+2. `path` variable value
+3. all matched URI components and query string parameters in order of specification from left to right
+4. `query_string_options` variable value

+Note that URI components are URI decoded after they are matched.
+Query string parameter values are URI decoded before they are matched.

 Example: